Quark-sector Lorentz violation in $Z$-boson production: The Drell-Yan process

+The remaining coefficient combinations $XZ, YZ, XY, XX-YY$ in the Sun-centered frame produce sidereal oscillations as a function of $T_\oplus$.
+These effects average to zero using data taken over long periods of time, which is typically the case for collider cross-section measurements.
+Thus, without event timestamps, existing SM measurements cannot be used to constrain time-dependent effects---instead, simulated or expected constraints can be placed.
 The procedure adopted to calculate the expected bounds has been detailed in several previous analyses~\cite{Kostelecky:2016pyx, Lunghi:2018uwj, Kostelecky:2019fse}.
 The idea is to simulate the outcome of binning the data in sidereal time and to perform measurements in each time bin.
-For those coefficients that generate a dependence on sidereal time without affecting the time-averaged cross section, one can show that sources of systematic experimental uncertainties 100\% correlated across time bins do not impact the extracted bounds.
+For those coefficients that generate dependence on sidereal time without affecting the time-averaged cross section, one can show that sources of systematic experimental uncertainties 100\% correlated across time bins do not impact the extracted bounds.

-The dominant source of systematic uncertainties in the measurements at low $Q^2$ presented in Ref.~\cite{Sirunyan:2018owv} originate from theory ($\delta_{\text{th}})$, luminosity ($\delta_{\text{lumi}})$, and lepton selection efficiency ($\delta_{\text{sel}})$.
+The dominant source of systematic uncertainties in the measurements at low $Q^2$ presented in ref.~\cite{Sirunyan:2018owv} originate from theory ($\delta_{\text{th}})$, luminosity ($\delta_{\text{lumi}})$, and lepton selection efficiency ($\delta_{\text{sel}})$.
 While theory errors are 100\% correlated across sidereal bins, the latter two are more complex.
-In fact, the stochastic components of uncertainties associated to luminosity and selection efficiency are actually uncorrelated in time bins.
+In fact, the stochastic components of uncertainties associated with luminosity and selection efficiency are actually uncorrelated in time bins.
 We present the three limiting cases in which the luminosity and selection efficiency are considered either uncorrelated or 100\% correlated.
 In all cases, the theoretical uncertainty is taken to be fully correlated.

-The measurement of the $Z$-pole DY cross section presented in Ref.~\cite{Sirunyan:2019bzr} has subdominant statistical uncertainties and among the systematic errors most likely to be partially correlated in sidereal time we focus on the luminosity and selection efficiency.
+The measurement of the $Z$-pole DY cross section presented in ref.~\cite{Sirunyan:2019bzr} has subdominant statistical uncertainties and among the systematic errors most likely to be partially correlated in sidereal time we focus on the luminosity and selection efficiency.
 Both uncertainties have a stochastic component that is difficult to estimate without a detailed experimental analysis.
 We present three scenarios in which we assume that no errors (nothing), luminosity, and both luminosity and selection efficiency are correlated between sidereal bins.